-We are committed to safety and public accountability, but at the same time believe that when something goes wrong, any mistakes or errors that are identified should be used as an opportunity to learn and so reduce future risks and improve practice.
+We believe that when something goes wrong, any mistakes or errors that are identified, should be used as an opportunity to learn and so reduce future risks and improve practice.

-We recognise the value of feedback as a way of helping to make changes and improvements, and we are committed to becoming an organisation where feedback in all its forms is valued and acted upon.
+We are committed to being a learning organisation where feedback is used as a a way of helping to make changes and improvements.
 In the same way, we also believe that it is a vital part of being able to involve our patients and the wider public in developing our services.

 Where we receive feedback from